codnect/procyon/README.md

 ```

 ## Registry Handlers
-Your handler registrations should be done by using **registry** which will
+Your handler registrations should be done by using the **registry** which will
-be passed into the method **RegisterHandlers**, as you can see the following.
+be passed into the method **RegisterHandlers** as you can see in the following code snippet.
 ```go
 func (controller HelloWorldController) RegisterHandlers(registry web.HandlerRegistry) {
 	registry.Register(